Youcheng/ServerTuning/Memory/Libraries.md

-        We prepare the precompiled library file (C)At step (2), the linker takes the two binary files (B) and (C), links them together, and outputs the executable file (D)
+        We prepare the precompiled library file (C)At step (2), the linker takes the two binary files (B) and (C), links them together, and outputs the executable file (D).

+        After the executable file is generated, it can be loaded into memory as a process.
+        This part happens when the program is executed, and is called the run time.
+At step (3), the loader allocates the code and static segments and loads the information from the executable file.
+        This load operation is performed via memory mapping.

 ![staticLinking](https://github.com/Youcheng/ServerTuning/blob/master/Memory/pictures/staticLinking.png)